-SPARCS is a unique opportunity designed to ignite enthusiasm for computer science among people of gender identities under-represented in computer science.* Designed for Grade 9 and 10 students with little to no exposure to computer science, this workshop brings participants together from across Canada to explore the field and grow their skills with fun, hands-on activities.
+SPARCS is a unique opportunity designed to ignite enthusiasm for computer science among people of gender identities under-represented in computer science.* Designed for Grade 9 and 10 students with little to no exposure to computer science, this workshop brings participants together from across Canada.
 Participants learn that computer science is about much more than using and programming computers.

 This week-long immersive workshop will be held at the University of Waterloo and participants will have the opportunity to learn through lectures, labs, and hands-on activities that typically investigate ideas demonstrating the breadth of computer science.
 Sessions may include introductions to cryptography, Bioinformatics, quantum computing, graphics, human-computer interaction and hardware.
 All sessions are led by university professors and graduate students.

 This workshop is for people with gender identities under-represented in computer science including young women, non-binary and trans folk.
 Applicants must be in Grade 9 or 10, have an interest in mathematics, and must currently attend a Canadian high school or middle school.
 Participants should not have attended a similar workshop.

 The workshop will take place at the University of Waterloo campus from Sunday, May 12 to Friday, May 17, 2024.